mattcowen/postman/README.md

 ## 2. An API application registered in AAD that I called Api1.
 This needs to have a scope, Api1-User-Access, defined under "Expose an api".

-When we create an application registration, "new_web1", via these scripts, we will configure new_web1 to have permision to call the Api1.
+When we create an application registration, "new_web1", we will configure new_web1 to have permision to call the Api1.
 It is this api that we grant user consent for new_web1 to call on behalf of users.

 ## 3. Import the collection json to Postman